John G. Dow

 John Goodchild Dow (May 6, 1905 – March 11, 2003) was an American business executive, government administrator, and politician from New York.
-He was most notable for his service as a Democratic member of the United States House of Representatives from 1965 to 1969 and 1971 to 1973.
+He was most notable for his three terms of service as a Democratic member of the United States House of Representatives from 1965 to 1969 and 1971 to 1973.

 Early life

 Dow was born in New York City, the son of Elizabeth (Goodchild) and architect, artist, and author Joy Wheeler Dow.
 He was raised in New Jersey and Kennebunkport, Maine, and attended Brown University.
 He later transferred to Harvard University, from which he graduated with a Bachelor of Arts degree in government in 1927.

 Dow was a business executive and consultant from 1929 to 1964, and specialized in strategic planning and systems analysis for large corporations.
 He received a Master of Arts degree in political science from Columbia University in 1937.
 From 1950 to 1964, Dow was the director of civil defense in Grand View, New York.
 From 1964 to 1965, he was chairman of Grand View's zoning board of appeals.

 Active in politics as a Democrat, Dow ran unsuccessfully for the New York State Senate in 1954, the New York State Assembly in 1956, and Town Supervisor of Orangetown, New York, in 1963.